Vinylwalk3r/crystal-blog/content/_index.md

 I see you've found my blog.
 Welcome!

-This blog here and my [digital garden](https://dg.puffes.xyz) are my little corners of the internet.
-DG gets the hard info stuff, the blog is where I speak more freely.
-You might see quite the wide share of things posted on this blog, since I dabble in many things.
+This blog is my more personal, life space.
+You might see quite the wide share of things posted on here, since I dabble in many things.
+Meanwhile, head over to my [knowledge library](https://dg.puffes.xyz) for a more informative read.

-Enjoy your time in my little digital abode!
+Enjoy your time in my little digital abodes!

 PS.
 I recently found out about [Mabslands Censor Pandas](https://www.mabsland.com/Adoption.html) and immediately wanted to adopt one!
 Say *HI* to Gee, the unoffensive panda!